FloatingArrayDesign/MoorDyn/docs/starting.rst

    Configuration options for MoorDyn

+You can also enable MATLAB_WRAPPER if you have Matlab installed in your system.
 We are ready, click "Configure" once more and the "Generate".

 Now you can recover your Command Prompt (which has adminsitrative rights), and